Latest Update: The Stay at Home Order is extended to May 15, 2020. Wearing face masks when in public is now included in the order.

 Phone: (318) 387-1114

 Any list of ours featuring outdoor destinations includes this sparkling gem.
 While the pier is closed for construction and the visitor center is now closed, the nature trails and other parts of the refuge remain open from dawn to dusk.
 You’ll get glimpses of wildlife throughout this area, and we can confirm that woodland creatures do not carry the virus.
+If you have your own kayaks or fishing boats, you can still access the lake.
+However, rentals are not available at this time.

 Phone: (318) 372-8801